Artist Biographies

 Katie McMahon

-Katie, a Massachusetts native, joined City Ballet of Boston in 2024.
+Katie is a Massachusetts native joining Urban Nutcracker for the first time in 2024.
 Prior to this season, she danced several seasons as a full-time company member for North Atlantic Ballet, performing roles such as Dew Drop Fairy and Snow Queen, in their annual production of The Nutcracker, as well as soloist and principal roles in countless story ballets.
 She also had the great pleasure of dancing for Dance Visions, Inc. under the direction of Margot Parsons, prior to having her son Carter in 2018, who now shares her love for dance.

 Gabrielle Honoré